Scottish Enduro Series

 - Registration for all events will open as directed on this website.

-- Entry to Scottish Enduro Series races cost £60 per round.
+- Entry to Scottish Enduro Series races cost £62 per round.
+(Please note it is likely there will be additional charge for Round 6 to cover uplift costs.)

 - On registering, each Rider agrees to the rules of the event.